michaelawyu/cloudevents-generator/README.md

 **Important: This is a (very) early build of Cloud Events Generator with a limited set of features and potentially some bugs/DX problems.**

-In other words, instead of writing code as follows:
+In other words, instead of composing a Cloud Event manually in your preferred language using composite data structures:

 ```python
 # Python snippet